davidpmccormick/davidpmccormick.github.io/_posts/2014-02-11-transition-linear-gradients.md

 ---
 layout: post
-title: Transitioning CSS3 linear gradients
+title: Transitioning background-image gradients
 ---

-It turns out that you can't transition CSS3 linear-gradients.
-A simple hack is to have a linear-gradient as a semi-transparent mask, and transition the `background-color` property instead.
+It turns out that you can't transition the CSS background-image property between two gradients.
+A simple hack is to set a gradient as a semi-transparent mask, and transition the `background-color` property instead.

 Using Compass, this looks something like: